-Participants are now meeting one Sunday per month at the Darkhorse Theatre in Nashville.
-After developing their scripts with the help of peer feedback and readings by local actors, TPS writers will present their working drafts to the public from Nov.
-25 to Dec.
-1. Come out and be a part of this exciting process -- click here for details!
+Participants meet one Sunday per month at the Darkhorse Theatre Chapel in Nashville.
+After developing their scripts with the help of peer feedback and readings by local actors, TPS writers will present their working drafts to the public in late fall.

 directs the 2019 TPS program.
 He came to Nashville in 2011 as an Ingram New Works playwright, and he facilitated the Writing Room at Nashville Rep from 2015 to 2017.
 Earlier, Kenley founded Studio Roanoke, a new-works venue in Virginia that put up some 30 first or second productions from 2009 to 2012.
 His plays, including DEVIL SEDAN and EMPIRES OF ETERNAL VOID, have been produced in Chicago, Nashville, Memphis and Omaha; AKUMA-SHIN received its world premiere this spring at Sacred Fools Theatre in Los Angeles.
 All three plays were MainStage selections at the Great Plains Theatre Conference in Omaha.
 Learn more about Kenley and his work here.